 In a recent interview, soon to be published, I was asked how it felt to look back at the time when I was so ill, in the context of my continually improving health and all that I know now.
 My reply was:

 I feel like two different people… I can now talk about that person who was ill from the point of view of the person who is positively not ill.

 I am also aware of the third time in my life; the time before I became ill.
-I have always had cerebral palsy, but I was not always ill, so I can also look back to find the things which interested me before my life was dominated by my health, or the lack of it, or even the recovery and continued improvement of it, which My Serrapeptase Adventure represents.
+I have always had cerebral palsy, but I was not sick ill, so I can also look back to find the things which interested me before my life was dominated by my health, or the lack of it, or even the recovery and continued improvement of it, which My Serrapeptase Adventure represents.

 It is with this in mind that I am looking forward to returning to the research and writing which I started so many years ago, and which I had to stop when my health became an unavoidable preoccupation.

-In the early 1990s, I began researching and writing a series of books, which address many of these issues in the contexts of health, education, employment and social-care.
+In the early 1990s, I began researching and writing a series of books, which address many of these issues in the contexts of health, education, employment, and social care.

 I have set up The Disability Maze Books section of this site, which will track the progress of my research and writing and, eventually, the publication of the books.
 I am looking forward to 2008 being the year in which I can make some real progress towards achieving that goal which I had set myself so many years ago.

 My Serrapeptase Adventure, of course, will remain one of my major priorities in terms of both learning and writing, but I think it is fair to say that among the many things it has already given me is a real future.
 I am in the unusual position of looking back to what happens next.
-It is a challenging view but I am as certain as I can be that it will be an exciting one and I am looking forward to sharing it.
+It is a challenging view, but I am as confident as I can be that it will be an exciting one and I am looking forward to sharing it.